wangziqi2013/wangziqi2013.github.io/_posts/2022-03-08-qemu-cheat-sheet.markdown

 This happens, because the emulated system runs much slowly than it is supposed to be, but the kernel is able to observe wall-clock time, thus reaching to the wrong conclusion that the system has been stalled.

-To address this matter, run QEMU with the option `-icount`, which instructs QEMU to virtualize time based on how many instructions it has executed.
+To address this matter, run QEMU with the option `-icount shift=auto`, which instructs QEMU to virtualize time based on how many instructions it has executed.
 With `icount` enabled, the emulated guest system will stop printing the RCU warning message from the kernel thread, since the kernel can now only observe elapsed time as the number of instructions that have been executed.